[Reproduced from The Theosophical Movement magazine for June 2001, published by Theosophy Company India – www.ultindia.org]

 ~ * ~

-Some related articles include Theosophy around The World (includes links and contact details for over 30 ULT Lodges, centres, and study groups around the world), The Four Branches of the Theosophical Movement, What it means to be an Associate of the ULT, The Man Who Rescued Theosophy, The Closing Cycle, The Theosophical Society is Disloyal to Theosophy, Who are you, Madame Blavatsky?, Who was William Quan Judge?, Theosophy: The Ancient Wisdom, 12 Things Theosophy Teaches, and How to successfully study the Teachings of H.P.
+Some related articles include Theosophy around The World (includes links and contact details for over 30 ULT Lodges, centres, and study groups around the world), The Four Branches of the Theosophical Movement, What it means to be an Associate of the ULT, The Man Who Rescued Theosophy, The Closing Cycle, B. P. Wadia’s Resignation from The Theosophical Society, Who are you, Madame Blavatsky?, Who was William Quan Judge?, Theosophy: The Ancient Wisdom, 12 Things Theosophy Teaches, and How to successfully study the Teachings of H.P.
 Blavatsky.